VCCE/VCC/docs/UserGuide.md

 stepped in to fill the void.
 New products were and are still being developed.
 Today you can buy 512k memory cards, IDE and SCSI hard disk interfaces and faster, more powerful CPUs in the HD63B09E.
-There is even a free user supported Multi-tasking Multi-User OS (NitrOS9) available for this more than three decade old 8 bit machine.
+There is even a free user supported Realtime Multi-tasking Multi-User operating system 'NitrOS9' available for this more than three decade old 8 bit machine.

 VCC is a Tandy Color Computer 3 emulator that runs on the Windows operating system (Windows XP or greater).
 It attempts to simulate the hardware that comprised this system.
 As such it allows software written for this 30+ year old computer to run on modern hardware.
-Please take a moment to read this guide to discover some of the features and shortcomings of this emulator.
+Please take the time to read this guide to discover some of the features and shortcomings of this emulator.

 If you have ever used an emulator before you should have no trouble